symbolicdata/symbolicdata.github.io/FAQ.md

 ### Frequently asked Questions about SymbolicData

+Note that these FAQ suppose a running web infrastructure of the SD project.
+This infrastructure was switched off in Nov.
+2020.

+Hans-Gert Gräbe

 #### Technical Questions

 (T.1) **Question:** Do you provide Linked Open Data in RDF format?